eckozero/CLIc/README.md

 **Version Update**

-Today is 15/10/13 and I have finally fixed some bugs.
+I have finally fixed some bugs.
 The biggest bug was that pawn movement didn't _actually_ work before.
-It does now, with a caveat:
+I have now fixed the redraw issue where any +1 movement for pawns was redrawing an incorrect pawn.

+Known bugs/issues as at 16/10/13:

->If you try and move black pawn a7 to a6, the program crashes
+>If you try and move black pawn a7 to anywhere legal, the program crashes
+>No legal move rules for queens
+>No legal move rules for kings
+>No collision detection (e.g. not running through your own pieces)
+>No capture rules (e.g. continuing past an opposing piece)
+>No check rules
+>No castling
+>No pawn captures
+>No _en passant_ (and there likely never fucking will be)

 Such is life, eh?